A phase-field approach to model evaporation from porous media: Modeling and upscaling: Upscaling: Periodic Homogenization

 \subsection{Two Scales}

-We consider that $l$ is a typical length scale at the pore (micro) scale, \emph{e.g.,} the width of the rightmost box in Figure \ref{F4}, and $L$ is a reference length scale at the macro level, \emph{e.g.,} the width of the domain $\mathbb{D}$ or of the Darcy scale, as typically considered for homogenization \cite{Davit2013,Hornung1996}.
-Then we define $\varepsilon = l/L$, which represents the ratio between the micro and macro scales and consequently gives us the scale separation.
-Generally, $l$ is much smaller than $L$, thus $\varepsilon$ is a small number.
+The parameter $\ell$ stands for a characteristic length scale at the pore (micro) scale, \emph{e.g.,} the width of the rightmost box in \hyperref[F4]{Figure 12}, and $L$ is a reference length scale at the macro level, \emph{e.g.,} the width of the domain $\mathbb{D}$ or of the Darcy scale, as typically considered for homogenization \cite{Davit2013,Hornung1996}.
+Then we define $\varepsilon = \ell/L$, which represents the ratio between the micro and macro scales and consequently gives us the scale separation.
+Generally, $\ell$ is much smaller than $L$, thus $\varepsilon$ is a small number.
+Precisely, micro-scale variable ${\bf y} \in (0, \ell)^d$ and macro-scale variable ${\bf x} \in (0, L)^d$, where $d$ refers to the spatial dimension, which is either 2 or 3.
+Since non-dimensionalization is an essential step for upscaling, we start with non-dimensionalization of the domain.
+We define the non-dimensional space variables as follows: $\hat{\rm {\bf x}} = {\rm {\bf x}}/L$ and $\hat{\rm {\bf y}} = {\rm {\bf y}}/\ell$.
+Hereafter, we only consider the dimensionless domain and for notational convenience we drop the hat.

 In the following subsection we rewrite the governing equations in non-dimensional form.
-In connection to this we first define a local unit cell $Y = [0,1]^{d}$ (see \hyperref[F5]{Figure 5}), where $d$ refers to the spatial dimension, which is either 2 or 3.
+In connection to this we first define a local unit cell $Y = [0,1]^{d}$ (see \hyperref[F5]{Figure 13}).
 Moreover, we assume that the local variable ${\bf y} \in (0,1)^{d}$ represent points within $Y$.
-Note that the local cell contains the gas part $G$, liquid part $W$, and the solid (grain) part $S$, as depicted in \hyperref[F5]{Figure 5}.
+Note that the local cell contains the gas part $G$, liquid part $W$, and the solid (grain) part $S$, as depicted in \hyperref[F5]{Figure 13}.
 Therefore, locally the phase-field model is defined in the void (pore) space $P = G \cup W$, and $S$ defines the solid.
 The boundary $\Gamma_P$ denotes the (stationary) interface between the domain of the phase-field model and the solid.
 While $\partial Y$ defines the outer boundary of the unit cell $Y$, where we will use the periodic boundary conditions to decouple the unit cells from each other.
 In the following whenever we mention internal boundaries, we generally mean $\Gamma_P$.

 Now to differentiate between the two scales in the considered model, we define ${\bf x}$ as the macro scale variable, and ${\bf y}$ as the micro scale variable.
 These are connected through the relation ${\bf y} = \varepsilon^{-1} {\bf x}$.
 In other words, ${\bf x}$ only sees the macro-scale characteristics, whereas the zooomed-in ${\bf y}$ observes the micro-scale oscillations in a single cell.
 Therefore, for each macro-scale point ${\bf x}$, one can determine a unit cell, having its own local variable ${\bf y}$.
 Note that the domain of the phase-field model is the union of all the local pore space $P$, scaled by $\varepsilon$, while the domain for the solid heat transport is the union of all local solids $S$.
 Hence, the domains depend on $\varepsilon$ and can be expressed as